HomeTech TalksTop 11 Mental Health Apps Of 2023

 Moodfit is more like a daily journal where you feed your emotions.
 Only much more literally!

 The app allows you to create a set of goals for your mental health and then track your progress.
-You can log your emotions by noting down what makes you feel anxious or depressed.
+You can log your emotions by noting what makes you anxious or depressed.
 Also, you find out how different activities like exercise and singing make you feel.

 6. Sanvello